Share Post:

 A drop in pipeline velocity may indicate a rep is struggling to fill the funnel.
 It may also be a sign that a rep simply isn’t trying.
 Or you may have a rep whose figures jump up when there are plenty of sales opportunities but drop when they have to prospect.

-Regardless of the cause, when you can detect the drop in velocity, you can work to discover the reason and help the sales rep recover.
+Regardless of the cause, when you can detect the drop in velocity, to improve sales performance of your team you can work to discover the reason and help the sales rep recover.

 4. Demo-to-Deal Conversion Rate

 The demo-to-deal conversion rate is the number of closed deals over a specific period divided by the total number of demos that generated those wins.
-Sales reps can improve their conversion rate by enhancing the quality of their sales conversations and presentations.
+Sales reps can improve their conversion rate by enhancing the quality of their sales conversations and presentations, ultimately improving sales performance

 Here are six strategies to improve sales conversations, close more deals faster, and shorten the buying cycle: